 There are a number of treatment options available to correct TMJ disorder.
-Your particular TMD treatment should be determined through consultation with a dental professional highly experienced in temporomandibular joint problems.
+Your particular treatment should be determined through consultation with a dental professional highly experienced in temporomandibular joint problems.
 Ideally, your dentist should have expertise in evaluating jaw-to-bite relationships, and experience with proper treatment procedures such as occlusal equilibration and the use of intra-oral appliances.

 Treatment Options: Conservative is Key

-"Conservative" is the key word when it comes to TMJ treatment.
+“Conservative” is the key word when it comes to TMD treatment.
 Most treatments are simple and can be done at home, without the need for surgery.
 The most severe cases may require treatment with splints, mouth guards or other traditional forms of TMD therapy.

 Regardless of the treatment prescribed for you, it is important that you follow your dentist’s instructions.
 You should also keep up with routine dental visits so your dentist can regularly monitor your TMJ symptoms.

 In addition, the TMJ Association advises patients to keep in mind that there is currently no evidence to suggest that TMD can be prevented.
 Therefore, caution is advised regarding any treatment(s) presented as providing this benefit.

 A careful examination of the joints and occlusion is a critical step before a specific treatment is selected.
 Some specialists have a computer to analyze your bite.
 Only a small percentage of TMD cases require surgical intervention.
-If an improper bite is the cause of the TMD symptoms, many bite corrections can be achieved with orthodontics, restorations, equilibration or appliance therapy.
+If an improper bite is the cause of the TMD, many bite corrections can be achieved with orthodontics, restorations, equilibration or appliance therapy.

 Appliance Therapy (Splint or Mouth Guard)